BashSenpai/cli/README.md

 senpai login
 ```

-This command prompts you to enter authentication token, storing it in the configuration file.
+This command prompts you to enter an authentication token, storing it in the configuration file.

 * Change the persona of BashSenpai: